jodygarnett/translate/README.md

 Some things are not supported by pandoc, which will produce ``WARNING:`` messages:

-* substitutions used for inline images
+* Substitutions used for inline images

 * Underlines: replace with bold or italic

    ```
    WARNING: broken reference 'getting_involved' link:getting_involved-broken.rst
    ```

 ## Language Translation